lihan829/lihan829.github.io/index.md

 I have also conducted fieldwork in Northwest China, working with languages and dialects such as Uyghur (Xinjiang) and Lanzhou Mandarin (Gansu).
 Other languages of interest include Wu dialects, Cantonese, Hokkien, and Hausa.

+My Chinese name is 李晗 (*Lǐ Hán*), where *lǐ* means “plum” and *hán* means “dawn”.
 I was born and raised in [Turpan, Xinjiang](https://en.wikipedia.org/wiki/Turpan), an oasis city in the middle of the desert.
 It marks the lowest point in China.
 In 2023, we broke the country's all-time heat record at [(52.2°C / 126°F)]( https://www.the-independent.com/climate-change/news/china-heatwave-2023-record-temperature-b2376587.html).
 As a Turpaner, I had a very different understanding of what counts as "a bit warm outside."